Mohkabir/tradersAfrica-project/README.md

 cd into this project directory
-Then open the index.html file to view the app view live demo @ vasititask.mohkabir.xyz happy coding
+Then open the index.html file to view the app view live demo @ https://mohkabir.github.io/tradersAfrica-project/ happy coding